 I have generally found the airline and its ground personnel to treat my wheelchair with extreme care.
 On my first nine flights with Qatar Airways, there was no damage (beyond a cosmetic ding or two that is to be expected on any flight), and the ground crews followed my instructions for handling, lifting and stowing the wheelchair.

-Unfortunately, on my last flight - from Doha to Miami - my wheelchair sustained some rather substantial damage.
+Unfortunately, on my 10th flight (from Doha to Miami), my wheelchair sustained some rather substantial damage.
 In Doha, I witnessed baggage handlers roll the chair down several flights of stairs.
-The chair's frame, suspension and electronic leg rest were damaged.
+The chair’s frame, suspension and electronic leg rest were damaged.

 On arrival to Atlanta, I filed a claim with the airline.
 Unlike the U.S. carriers, Qatar Airways does not contract an agency to handle wheelchair repairs.
-The airline has requested a quote, which I am working to get from my local shop.
-I have been told that the cost of repairs will be fully reimbursed, and will report back once the matter has been resolved.
+The airline requested a quote and reimbursed me within a few weeks.